kmamin95/Project-13/README.md

 This ELK server is configured to monitor the following machines:
 - Web1 10.0.0.5
 - Web2 10.0.0.6

 We have installed the following Beats on these machines:
 - Filebeat
 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
-- Filebeat collects log data about the file system, it collects log events
+- Filebeat collects log data about the file system, it collects log events and forwards them to Elasticsearch.
 - Metricbeat collects machine metrics such as uptime.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the ELK.yml file to /etc/ansible directory in the ansible container.
-- Update the _____ file to include...
+- Update the hosts file to include Elk servers along with Webservers and input the specific IP connected to the Elk server.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to the ELK server through ssh to check that the installation worked as expected.
+Navigate to http://104.40.8.246:5601/app/kibana#/home URL to see all data and metrics in a visual interface.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._